 Surface

-The portion of a platter is coated with magnetic material for data recording, either on the top or bottom.
-A portion or both of a platter's surfaces may be used to hold data.
+A portion of a platter is coated with magnetic material for data recording, either on the top or bottom, and can be used to hold data on either surface.

 Synchronous Transmission